The Roger & Douglas

 History & origins

-Undaunted, Roger Turner embarked on a comprehensive refurbishment of Arley Arboretum and its Grade II listed gardens, adding more than two dozen buildings to the estate and a sports and social club that quickly established itself as a vibrant hub for the local community.
+Roger Turner bought Arley Estate in 1959 from the Woodward family and embarked on a comprehensive refurbishment of Arley Arboretum and its Grade II listed gardens, adding more than two dozen buildings to the estate and a sports and social club that quickly established itself as a vibrant hub for the local community.

 Visit the The Roger & Douglas Turner Charitable Trust website here.